Overview

 # Run linters and formattersmise run fix

-# Run examplesmise run //examples/zig-map:run
+# Run examplesmise run //examples/zig-map:run:owned-texture

 Section titled “How Tools Fit Together”This repository spans native code, language bindings, examples, tests, and documentation.
 Each tool owns the layer where it has the clearest dependency model.